 If you’re serious about improving your golf game, being able to practice without getting out to the range or course is a huge asset.

 This is where putting mats come in.
-While golf simulators allow you to analyze your shot data and hit your irons and woods indoors, putting mats allow you to practice your putting and short game wherever and whenever you want.
+While golf simulators allow you to analyze your shot data and hit your irons and woods indoors, putting mats allow you to practice your putting and chipping wherever and whenever you want.

 Of course, not everyone can afford large high-quality mats that cost four figures.
 Fortunately, many very affordable solutions have appeared on the market, so there are options that can accommodate a range of budgets.

-There are many things that make a great putting mat: quality of the turf, wrinkle resistance, size and ability to play break are among them.
+There are many things that make a great putting mat: quality and feel of the turf, wrinkle resistance, size and ability to play break are among them.

-In this article, we’ll review and compare our picks for the best golf putting mats across a range of different budgets.
+In this article, we’ll review and compare our picks for the best golf mats for putting and chipping across a range of different budgets.
 Each of these mats can be used both as a putting green and to practice short game at a minimum.

 Based on our own testing, research, and experience, the following are our top selections: